bloveless/honeypot-field_type/README.md

         <div>
         <input value="" name="winnie_the_pooh" class="form-control " type="text" placeholder="">
     </div>

+## Installation
+Extract the zip.
+Move the folder honeypot-field_type into addons/<siteref>/fritzandandre/.
+Now any form that you add the honeypot field to will become invalid if any content is entered into the input.

 ## Suggestion
 Some spam bots that are a little more sophisticated will recognize words like "honey pot" or "spam trap" and will not